Naughty Girl (Beyoncé song)

-"Naughty Girl" is a song by American singer Beyoncé from her debut solo studio album, Dangerously in Love (2003).
+"Naughty Girl" is a song by American singer Beyoncé from her debut solo album, Dangerously in Love (2003).
 It was written by Beyoncé, Scott Storch, Robert Waller and Angela Beyincé, and produced by Storch and Beyoncé.
 The song was released by Columbia Records as the fourth and final single from the album on March 14, 2004.
 Musically, "Naughty Girl" is an R&B song that interpolates from Donna Summer's 1975 song "Love to Love You Baby".
 Influenced by Arabic music, dancehall, funk and reggae, the song contains lyrics that reference to a celebration of sexual lust and conquest, leading up to a desire for a one-night stand.

 "Naughty Girl" received positive feedback by music critics, who praised Beyoncé's assertive vocals and the song's sensual vibe.
 However, opinions about how convincingly Beyoncé was able to portray a naughty girl were polarized.
 The song was nominated in the category Best R&B/Soul Single by a Female Artist at the 2005 Soul Train Music Awards.
 "Naughty Girl" peaked at number three on the US Billboard Hot 100 chart, becoming Beyoncé's fourth consecutive release from the album to reach the top-five on that chart.
 The single reached the top-ten in New Zealand, Australia, the Netherlands and the United Kingdom.
 "Naughty Girl" was certified gold by the American and Australian trade associations of record producers.
 It was also certified platinum by the Recording Industry Association of New Zealand.

 The song's accompanying music video was directed by Jake Nava and was inspired by the dancing of Cyd Charisse and Fred Astaire in the 1953 musical comedy film The Band Wagon.
 In it, Beyoncé flirtatiously and seductively dances with R&B singer Usher to portray a naughty girl.
 The video received four nominations at the 2004 MTV Video Music Awards and eventually won the Best Female Video accolade.
 The song was included on Beyoncé's set lists on her tours.
 The American Society of Composers, Authors and Publishers (ASCAP) recognized "Naughty Girl" as one of the most performed songs of 2005 at the ASCAP Pop Music Awards.
 "Naughty Girl" has been covered by singer-songwriter Roesy and band Richard Cheese and Lounge Against the Machine.